-Hey everyone, Zach and Jordan from Onward Charlotte, and today we’re going to talk about managing a back pain flare up.
+Hey everyone, Zach and Jordan from Onward Charlotte, and today we’re going to talk about managing a back pain flare-up.
 So this is something that’s going to happen to everybody.
 Unfortunately, what we typically see is, far too often, when somebody flares up their low back, they cut out all activity and they go on bed rest for a period of time, which actually does the opposite of what we want.
 It’s going to slow down the healing process.

 We want to encourage some gentle, active movement initially when you’re dealing with that flare-up, because it’s going to do two things.
 Number one, it’s going to help cut down on some of the muscle guarding that’s really limiting your motion.

 Number two, it’s just going to start pumping a bunch of blood into your low back and that dilutes some of the chemicals that are just sitting in that area, keeping things really irritated.
-So gentle, active movement is the key to feeling better when you have that acute flare-up of low back pain, and that’ll get you doing those activities that you want to be doing faster, get you back to higher level things, and start snowballing the effect of getting rid of your pain.
+So gentle, active movement is the key to feeling better when you have that acute flare-up of low back pain, and that’ll get you doing those activities that you want to be done faster, get you back to higher-level things, and start snowballing the effect of getting rid of your pain.

-So we’re going to go through four of our favorite exercises to give to people dealing with an acute episode of low back pain.
+We’re going to go through four of our favorite exercises to give to people dealing with an acute episode of low back pain.

-So we’re going to start with the cat cow.
-So Zach is going to be on hands and knees right here, and he’s going to think about pressing through his arms and pressing his back up towards the ceiling, getting a really nice round throughout the spine here.
+First, we’re going to start with the cat cow.
+Zach is going to be on hands and knees right here, and he’s going to think about pressing through his arms and pressing his back up towards the ceiling, getting a really nice round throughout the spine here.
 Then he’s going to reverse that.
 He’s going to extend his back and the head’s going to come up.
 And then repeating through that process here, pressing his back up towards the ceiling, then sinking down towards the floor and head comes up.